springrain/zorm/README.md

 // ctx should have a web layer pass by default, such as gin's c.riest.Context().
 This is just a simulation var ctx = context.Background()

-//01.
+// 01.
 Initialize the DBDao
 func init() {

 	// Customize zorm log output
-	//zorm.LogCallDepth = 4 // Level of log calls
+	// zorm.LogCallDepth = 4 // Level of log calls
-	//zorm.FuncLogError = myFuncLogError // Function to log exceptions
+	// zorm.FuncLogError = myFuncLogError // Function to log exceptions
-	//zorm.FuncLogPanic = myFuncLogPanic // To log panic, the default is defaultLogError
+	// zorm.FuncLogPanic = myFuncLogPanic // To log panic, the default is defaultLogError
-	//zorm.FuncPrintSQL = myFuncPrintSQL // A function that prints sql
+	// zorm.FuncPrintSQL = myFuncPrintSQL // A function that prints sql

 	// Reassign the FuncPrintSQL function to a custom log output format
-	//log.SetFlags(log.LstdFlags)
+	// log.SetFlags(log.LstdFlags)
-	//zorm.FuncPrintSQL = zorm.FuncPrintSQL
+	// zorm.FuncPrintSQL = zorm.FuncPrintSQL

     // Custom primary key generation
-	//zorm.FuncGenerateStringID=funcmyId
+	// zorm.FuncGenerateStringID=funcmyId

     // the Go database driver list: https://github.com/golang/go/wiki/SQLDrivers

-	//dbDaoConfig Configure the database.
+	// dbDaoConfig Configure the database.
 This is just a simulation, the production should be reading the configuration configuration file and constructing the DataSourceConfig dbDaoConfig := zorm.DataSourceConfig{
-		//DSN database connection string. parseTime=true is automatically converted to time format.
+		// DSN database connection string. parseTime=true is automatically converted to time format.
 The default query is the []byte array
 		DSN: "root:root@tcp(127.0.0.1:3306)/zorm?charset=utf8&parseTime=true",
 		// DriverName database driver name: mysql, postgres, oci8, essentially, sqlite3, go_ibm_db, clickhouse, dm, kingbase, aci, taosSql | taosRestful Correspond to Dialect
-		//sql.Open(DriverName,DSN) DriverName is the first string parameter of the sql.Open of the driver.
+		// sql.Open(DriverName,DSN) DriverName is the first string parameter of the sql.Open of the driver.
 The value can be obtained according to the actual conditions of the driver
 		DriverName: "mysql",
 		// the Dialect database Dialect: mysql, postgresql, oracle, MSSQL, sqlite, db2, clickhouse, dm, kingbase, shentong, tdengine and DriverName corresponding
 		Dialect: "mysql",
-		//MaxOpenConns The default maximum number of database connections is 50
+		// MaxOpenConns The default maximum number of database connections is 50
 		MaxOpenConns: 50,
-		//MaxIdleConns The default maximum number of idle connections is 50
+		// MaxIdleConns The default maximum number of idle connections is 50
 		MaxIdleConns: 50,
-		//ConnMaxLifetimeSecond Connection survival seconds.
+		// ConnMaxLifetimeSecond Connection survival seconds.
 Default 600(10 minutes) after the connection is destroyed and rebuilt.
 Prevent the database from voluntarily disconnecting, resulting in dead connections.
 MySQL default wait_timeout 28800 seconds (8 hours)
 		ConnMaxLifetimeSecond: 600,
-		//SlowSQLMillis slow sql time threshold, in milliseconds.
+		// SlowSQLMillis slow sql time threshold, in milliseconds.
 A value less than 0 disables SQL statement output.
 If the value is equal to 0, only SQL statements are output and the execution time is not calculated.
 A value greater than 0 is used to calculate the SQL execution time and >=SlowSQLMillis value
 		SlowSQLMillis: 0,
-		//DefaultTxOptions Default configuration of transaction isolation level, which defaults to nil
+		// DefaultTxOptions Default configuration of transaction isolation level, which defaults to nil
-		//DefaultTxOptions: nil,
+		// DefaultTxOptions: nil,
 		// If distributed transactions are used, the default configuration is recommended
-		//DefaultTxOptions: &sql.TxOptions{Isolation: sql.LevelDefault, ReadOnly: false},
+		// DefaultTxOptions: &sql.TxOptions{Isolation: sql.LevelDefault, ReadOnly: false},

-		//FuncGlobalTransaction seata/hptx An adaptation function of a globally distributed transaction that returns the implementation of the IGlobalTransaction interface
+		// FuncGlobalTransaction seata/hptx An adaptation function of a globally distributed transaction that returns the implementation of the IGlobalTransaction interface
 		// business must call ctx, _ = zorm.BindContextEnableGlobalTransaction (ctx) on the global distribution of transactions
-	    //FuncGlobalTransaction : MyFuncGlobalTransaction,
+	    // FuncGlobalTransaction : MyFuncGlobalTransaction,

-	    //SQLDB uses an existing database connection and has a higher priority than DSN
+	    // SQLDB uses an existing database connection and has a higher priority than DSN
-	    //SQLDB : nil,
+	    // SQLDB : nil,

-	    //DisableTransaction disables transactions.
+	    // DisableTransaction disables transactions.
 The default value is false.
 If DisableTransaction=true is set, the Transaction method becomes invalid and no transaction is required.
 Some databases, such as TDengine, do not support transactions
 	    // Disable transactions should have the driver forgery transaction API, there should be no orm implementation,clickhouse's driver does just that
-	    //DisableTransaction :false,
+	    // DisableTransaction :false,
 	}

 	// Create dbDao based on dbDaoConfig.
 Perform this operation once for each database.
 The first database is defaultDao and the subsequent zorm.xxx method uses defaultDao by default dbDao, _ = zorm.NewDBDao(&dbDaoConfig)
 }

-//TestInsert 02.
+// TestInsert 02.
 Test save the Struct object func TestInsert(t *testing.T) {

 	// You need to start the transaction manually.
 If the error returned by the anonymous function is not nil, the transaction will be rolled back.
 If the DisableTransaction=true parameter is set, the Transaction method becomes invalid and no transaction is required